yorickinghels/node-shellies-ng/README.md

 [![npm-version](https://badgen.net/npm/v/shellies-ds9)](https://www.npmjs.com/package/shellies-ds9)

 Handles communication with the next generation of Shelly devices.
 This Package is only to pimp up the existing package https://badgen.net/npm/v/shellies-ng.
 Because I'm lost if my Minis don't run in the Homebridge.
-If Alex creates a new version of his package that supports the Mini devices, I will delete this package again
+If Alex creates a new version of his package that supports the Mini devices, I will delete this package again. thx@sw-koenig...

 For the first generation, see [node-shellies](https://github.com/alexryd/node-shellies).